iPhone 11 rumors: Everything Apple could announce next week

-There's two days to go until Apple unveils its next-generation iPhone on Sept.
-10 in Cupertino (exactly when we predicted it would).
+There's just one more day to go until Apple unveils its next-generation iPhone this Tuesday in Cupertino (exactly when we predicted it would).
 And Apple faces some real challenges in making what's expected -- a handful of modest changes -- sound like must-haves.
 Further ramping up the degree of difficulty is that the most exciting rumors about forthcoming Apple phones don't concern the iPhone 11.
 Instead, the really cool stuff -- including the 5G iPhone, the folding iPhone, the iPhone with the laser-guided 3D time-of-flight camera and in-display fingerprint sensor -- is slated for 2020 (or beyond).

 So, then, what exactly are we getting this year?